Towards Anytime Optical Flow Estimation with Event Cameras: Experimental Results

-To assess the effectiveness of our time-dense optical flow estimation framework from an alternative perspective, we employ a different approach for the MVSEC dataset.
-In Tab.~\ref{tab:mvsec_compare}, we present the zero-shot results of E-RAFT and our model (trained only on DSEC and directly tested on MVSEC, $bins{=}15$).
-When evaluating the optical flow estimation on the MVSEC dataset using our model, we utilize the same model checkpoint but employ varying bin numbers based on different $dt$ values.
-As a result of the divergence in motion speeds between the slow-motion MVSEC dataset and the fast-motion DSEC dataset, we assign $bins{=}4$ for $dt{=}1$ and $bins{=}13$ for $dt{=}4$.
-This setting is based on the number of bins in our model minus $1$, which equals the number of the time-dense optical flow output.
-Therefore, under this setting, the frame rate of the optical flow output with $dt{=}4$ is exactly equal to the frame rate of the optical flow output with $dt{=}1$.
-And when $dt{=}4$ is utilized, it corresponds to an ongoing iteration of the SMR module using $dt{=}1$ time step until the optical flow for the entire duration can be forecasted.
+We also observed similar results on the MVSEC dataset.
+Tab.~\ref{tab:mvsec_compare} displays the zero-shot results for E-RAFT and our model, which was trained on DSEC and evaluated on MVSEC with $\#bins{=}15$.
+When assessing optical flow estimation on the MVSEC dataset with our model, we use the identical checkpoint but adjust the bin count according to varying $dt$ values.
+Due to the difference in motion speeds between the slow-motion MVSEC and the fast-motion DSEC datasets, we set $\#bins{=}4$ for $dt{=}1$ and $\#bins{=}13$ for $dt{=}4$.
+It is apparent that our model achieves a lower endpoint error (EPE) of $0.96$ at $dt{=}4$, which is less than four times the EPE at $dt{=}1$ ($0.39$).

-By analyzing the data presented in Tab.~\ref{tab:mvsec_compare}, it is apparent that our model achieves a lower endpoint error (EPE) of $0.96$ at $dt{=}4$, which is less than four times the EPE at $dt{=}1$ ($0.39$).
 Interestingly, the results indicate that as we progressively iterate and generate optical flow for longer time intervals, the average per-unit-time optical flow error does not increase, but rather decreases.
 These findings provide clear evidence for the efficacy of our framework in estimating time-dense optical flow.
-Moreover, this highlights a key benefit of the adaptable implementation of this framework.
-It allows for flexible adjustment of the number of prediction bins, enabling a reduction in the event rate discrepancy per bin between training and prediction data, thus achieving higher accuracy in the deployment stage.
+Furthermore, it underscores a significant advantage of the framework's adaptable nature: the flexibility to adjust the number of prediction bins.
+This adjustment minimizes the difference in event rates per bin between the training and prediction phases, thereby enhancing accuracy during deployment.